donfitch1354/Lab4/README.md

 	XUartLite_SendByte(0x84000000,0xA);
 	XUartLite_SendByte(0x84000000, 0xD);

-	Testing and debugging:
+Testing and debugging
 I had several issues on the hardware side because I was trying to use a read32 and write32 command instead of an 8 bit command.
 Also, my c code had several errors (mainly in equality tests) because of simple syntax errors like using one equals sign instead of two.

 Ultimately I had a lot more trouble with installing software and getting programs to run/find the corrent directories than i did with the actual implementation and usage of the microprocessors. the processors themselves give the user a significant amount of leeway in using the hardware because once the hardware is set up, it's use can be implemented in thousands of ways just using c code.

-Testing:
+Documentation: I worked with Collin Busho on the C code and Dr. York helped with a lot of the hardware debugging issues i had. for further clarifications, please ask.